rajatvd/rajatvd.github.io/_posts/2018-09-30-Generating-Words-From-Embeddings.md

 # Training
 To train the RNN, I used _teacher forcing_.
 This means that, during training, I don't use the actual outputs of the RNN to feed the next timestep, and instead I just use the actual word as the input to the RNN.

 I trained a simple GRU model on the GloVe word vectors, and a sufficiently large model (hidden size of ~1500) could overfit pretty easily.
 However, the loss on a small validation set would increase pretty quickly and not match the steady decrease of the training loss.
 This makes sense because it would be impractical to expect the network to learn the exact textual representation of a word vector it has never seen before.
 It would only base it upon previously seen words, so if the dataset contained words which had some meaning that could not be directly discerned from its character level representation, then the network would have no way of generating it.
 This means that looking at validation loss may not be a good metric for 'originality' of the generated words.

-However, I haven't been able to find any other metric to measure performance.
+To make the network generate more 'original' words, I tried to add regularization schemes like dropout and $L2$ weight decay, however they seemed to make the network generate more words from the vocabulary as opposed to new words.
+Another attempt was to add noise to the embeddings while training, but this also didn't lead to much improvement (validation loss still increased, but a bit slower than without regularization).
+It seemed like the models which overfit more actually ended up generating more 'novel' words.
+However, this is all a qualitative assessment, as I had no quantitative way of measuring the originality of generated words.

 # Sampling using Beam Search
 To sample words from the decoder, we need to feed in the output of a previous time step as the input to the next timestep.
 In particular, we need to find the word with the highest probability given the input embedding.
 The probability of a word being generated is obtained by multiplying the probabilities of generating each of its characters.
 This is made clear in the diagram below: